yamanshrestha/yamanshrestha/README.md

 - ⚡ Fun fact: ...
 -->

-Security Engineer & SOC Analyst with a strong foundation in **incident detection, network security, and applied security research**.
+I work in cybersecurity with a focus on **security engineering, detection, and incident response**.
-I enjoy working close to real systems — monitoring, investigating, and improving security signals — and I’m especially interested in **detection engineering, security operations, and research-driven security engineering**.
+My interests center on building reliable security systems, improving detection quality, and analyzing real-world security signals.

 ---